Rockjumper: Taxonomy and systematics

-Their Latin names derive from descriptions of their appearance.
-"Frenatus" refers to the "bridled" or black-and-white head pattern, while "Aurantius" refers to the orange coloration.
+Their Latin names derive from descriptions of their appearance; "frenatus" refers to the "bridled" or black-and-white head pattern, while "aurantius" refers to the orange colour.

 Description

 These are small birds with mostly black, white, and red plumage.
 Both species have long, white-tipped black tails, black throats, broad white submoustachial lines and eyebrows, rufous or orange bellies and rumps, and grey and black patterned backs and wings.
 Females have a similar pattern to males, but duller.
 The iris is red and the bills and legs are black.
 Their wings are very small and they do not fly very often.
 They spend most of their lives running and jumping among rocks and grass while hunting insects.

 Behaviour and ecology

 Diet and feeding

 The rockjumpers feed in groups, foraging on the ground.
-The groups can number up to 6 birds (for Cape) and 12 birds (for Drakensberg), but the groups may also spread out quite widely during feeding.
+The groups can number up to six birds (for Cape) and twelve birds (for Drakensberg), but the groups may also spread out quite widely during feeding.
 Insects are the major part of the diet, although small vertebrates are reported to be taken by Cape rockjumpers.
 A range of insects are taken, including caterpillars, moths, grasshoppers, beetles and flies.
 In addition to insects other prey include lizards and geckos, amphibians, scorpions, annelid worms and spiders.